OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Evaluation

 \subsection{Discussion}

 \paragraph{Protocol comparison.} Our results show that all the protocols have the expected asymptotic performance, but they differ significantly in terms of concrete performance.
-For a small number of clients (\textbf{RQ1}), the packed variant of the Stevens et al. protocol provides the best total time, but requires more client-side computation than other approaches.
-For a large number of clients (\textbf{RQ2}), the Bell et al. protocol is significantly better than other choices, as expected.
+For a small number of clients (\textbf{RQ1}), the Bonawitz et al. and Bell et al. protocols provide the lowest total time.
+For a very large number of clients (\textbf{RQ2}), the Sharing Sharing protocol provides the best performance; the Bell et al. protocol may outperform Sharing Sharing for larger vectors.

 \paragraph{Computation vs. communication.} In all settings, the results suggest that computation time is the largest contributing factor to total running time of the protocol (\textbf{RQ3}).
 All of our case study protocols involve a small constant number of communication rounds and attempt to minimize total communication cost.
 Secure aggregation protocols with similar properties are likely to follow the same pattern.